Bertram Pedestrian Overpass

 Timeline

-Design has been ongoing since 2020, and detailed design is currently underway.
-Overpass construction is anticipated to start in 2023 and take 14-18 months to complete.
+Overpass construction is anticipated to start in Spring 2024 and take 10 months to complete.

 Project benefits